joel-costigliola/open-source-presentation/PITCHME.md

 * Spend your time of valuable issues/PR
 * API design is hard (hint: try the API as a user)
 * PRs are not a great code review technique
-* Be open with users when you can't do the work
+* Be open with contributors when you can't do the work (manage expectation)